Akhigbesimeon/Akhigbe_Simeon_WK3_Assignment/README.md

 # ATM Simulation – Week 3 Assignment

-This project is a simple *ATM simulation program* that mimics the basic functions of an ATM machine for a single user.
+This project is a simple *ATM simulation program* that mimics the basic functions of an ATM for a single user.

 ## Features
 - *Check Balance* – View the current account balance